spack/spack-tutorial/tutorial_environments.rst

 * reproduce builds (approximately or exactly) on other machines; and
 * much more.

-This tutorial introduces the basics of creating and using environments before delving into expanding, configuring, and building software in them.
+This tutorial introduces the basics of creating and using environments, then explains how to expand, configure, and build software in them.
 We will start with the command line interface then cover editing key environment file directly.
-The distinction between spack-managed and independent environments will be described before describing how builds can be reproduced.
+We will describe the difference between Spack-managed and independent environments, then finish with a section on reproducible builds.

 -------------------
 Environment Basics